ipfs/js-ipfs-repo-migrations/README.md

 In browser environments then `index.js` will be replaced with `index_browser.js`.

 Simple migrations should not need to distinguish between these environments as the datastore implementation will handle the main differences.

 There are currently two main datastore implementations:
  1. [`datastore-fs`](https://github.com/ipfs/js-datastore-fs) that is backed by file system and is used mainly in the NodeJS environment
- 2. [`datastore-level`](https://github.com/ipfs/js-datastore-level) that is backed by LevelDB and is used mainly in the browser environment
+ 2. [`datastore-idb`](https://github.com/ipfs/js-datastore-idb) that is backed by LevelDB and is used mainly in the browser environment

  Both implementations share the same API and hence are interchangeable.

- When the migration is run in a browser environment, `datastore-fs` is automatically replaced with `datastore-level` even when it is directly imported (`require('datastore-fs')` will return `datastore-level` in a browser).
+ When the migration is run in a browser environment, `datastore-fs` is automatically replaced with `datastore-idb` even when it is directly imported (`require('datastore-fs')` will return `datastore-idb` in a browser).
- So with simple migrations you shouldn't worry about the difference between `datastore-fs` and `datastore-level` and by default use the `datastore-fs` package (as the replace mechanism does not work vice versa).
+ So with simple migrations you shouldn't worry about the difference between `datastore-fs` and `datastore-idb` and by default use the `datastore-fs` package (as the replace mechanism does not work vice versa).

 ### Guidelines